Counterfactual Credit Assignment in Model-Free Reinforcement Learning

 \section{Abstract}

 Credit assignment in reinforcement learning is the problem of measuring an action’s influence on future rewards.
-In particular, this requires separating \emph{skill} from \emph{luck}, ie.\ disentangling the effect of an action on rewards from that of external factors and subsequent actions.
+In particular, this requires separating \emph{skill} from \emph{luck}, i.e.\ disentangling the effect of an action on rewards from that of external factors and subsequent actions.
 To achieve this, we adapt the notion of counterfactuals from causality theory to a model-free RL setup.
 The key idea is to condition value functions on \emph{future} events, by learning to extract relevant information from a trajectory.
-We then propose to use these as future-conditional baselines and critics in policy gradient algorithms and we develop a valid, practical variant with provably lower variance, while achieving unbiasedness by constraining the hindsight information not to contain information about the agent’s actions.
-We demonstrate the efficacy and validity of our algorithm on a number of illustrative problems.
+We formulate a family of policy gradient algorithms that use these future-conditional value functions as baselines or critics, and show that they are provably low variance.
+To avoid the potential bias from conditioning on future information, we constrain the hindsight information to not contain information about the agent's actions.
+We demonstrate the efficacy and validity of our algorithm on a number of illustrative and challenging problems.